moderndatacompany/dataos.info/docs/resources/service/configurations.md

 ### **`logLevel`**

-**Description:** the log level for the Service classifies enteries in logs in terms of urgency which helps to filter logs during search and helps control the amount of information in logs.
+**Description:** the log level for the Service classifies entries in logs in terms of urgency which helps to filter logs during search and helps control the amount of information in logs.

 | **Data Type** | **Requirement** | **Default Value** | **Possible Value** |
 | ------------- | -------------- | ------------------- | ------------------- |